Updated: Dec 2, 2020

 Rather than following traditional dieting rules to restrict and avoid certain foods, find joy in exploring the plethora of healthy, whole food options that are available to fuel and energize your body, minimize your risk of disease, and even slow the aging process.
 Be open-minded to new foods, as well as new ways of preparing and seasoning foods.
 And almost as important as making healthy food choices, find the opportunity to enjoy food with others and celebrate together this life we’ve been given.

-~Nicole Hutchison, Owner and CEO of Statera, LLC, is a Physical Therapist, Certified Strength and Conditioning Specialist, Health Coach, and Integrative Nutrition Coach
+~Nicole Hutchison, Owner and CEO, Physical Therapist, CSCS, Health Coach, and Integrative Nutrition Coach

 https:://aging.com/elderly-nutrition-101 - 10-foods-to-keep-you-healthy https://www.bluezones.com/2020/07/blue-zones-diet-food-secrets-of-the- worlds-longestlived-people/ https://www.mayoclinic.org/healthy-lifestyle/nutrition-and-healthy-eating/ multimedia/ antioxidants/sls-20076428 https://www.healthline.com/nutrition/antioxidants-explained http://www.orthomolecular.org/ resources/omns/v14n20.shtml